Annotations

 }

 Mark a field or method as an input.
 An input port will be created on the component.
-The value specifies the index of the port relative to other input ports - all input ports must have a unique index.
+The optional weight value controls the position of the port relative to other input ports.

 Supported on fields of type Input